 The City also offers diverse facilities for cultural programs, the arts, and nature and science activities.
 The Discovery Place, a science and technology museum which features an Omnimax theater and the Spitz planetarium.
 The Duke Energy Center anchors the City’s uptown cultural campus, the Levine Center for the Arts.
 Levine Center for the Arts also includes the Mint Museum of Art, the Bechtler Museum of Modern Art, the Knight Theater, which is the home of the Charlotte Ballet, and the Harvey B. Gantt Center for African-American Arts and Culture.

 Charlotte-Mecklenburg Storm Water Services ("Storm Water") is a joint municipal/county storm water utility that includes the City and the surrounding towns of Davidson, Huntersville, Matthews, Mint Hill and Pineville in the County.
-Today, Charlotte has over 150,000 storm drains, 3,800 miles of underground stormwater pipes and 2,400 miles of open drainage and streams.
 Storm Water works to manage the runoff from rainfall, reduce flooding, restore floodplains and protect the quality of surface waters.
 Storm Water plans, designs, constructs and maintains storm water infrastructure to reduce flood risks and protect the traveling public.
 The utility is self-funded through user fees, which are based on a parcel's impervious surface area, such as rooftops, driveways and private walkways.

 CATS is the largest transit system between Washington, D.C. and Atlanta.
 CATS consists of bus, light rail, streetcar, paratransit and vanpool services.
-CATS operates more than 70 local, express and regional express bus routes, which serve the County and surrounding counties, including Gaston, Cabarrus and York, with a fleet of more than 300 buses.
+CATS operates more than 70 local, express and regional express bus routes, which serve the County and surrounding counties, including Gaston, Cabarrus and York.
 The LYNX Blue Line is the State's first light rail service and travels nearly 20 miles between the south and northeast sections of the City with a terminus on the main campus of UNC Charlotte.
-Its fleet consists of 42 light rail vehicles.
-Phase 2 of the CityLYNX Gold Line streetcar service began operation in 2021 and extended the current streetcar segment by 2.5 miles to provide a total of four miles of service with a fleet of six hybrid modern streetcars.
+Phase 2 of the CityLYNX Gold Line streetcar service began operation in 2021 and extended the current streetcar segment by 2.5 miles to provide a total of four miles of service.

 The Airport occupies approximately 6,000 acres of land within the County and is located approximately seven miles west of the City's central business district.
 The Airport currently has four runways, all equipped with precision instrument landing systems.
 The Airport is a gateway for international travelers and is a port of entry and export with customs service and a foreign trade zone designation at the Airport.

-As of June 30, 2021, the Airport averaged 1,300 plus daily aircraft operations and serving approximately 187 nonstop destinations areound the globe.
-According to the Bureau of Transportation statistics, the Airport was the 12th busiest airport in the nation in terms of enplaned passengers for calendar year 2018.
-The Airport is served by seven domestic carriers and one foreign flag carrier as of June 30, 2021.
-The Airport currently serves as the second busiest passenger hub for American Airlines, the world's largest airline, which operates about 91% of the Airport's daily flights.
-The Airport is also served by several cargo airlines and is the base for approximately 65 general aviation aircraft.
+As of June 30, 2023, the Airport served 185 nonstop destinations around the globe.
+According to the Bureau of Transportation statistics, the Airport was the 10th busiest airport in the nation in terms of enplaned passengers for calendar year 2023.
+The Airport is served by eight domestic carriers and three foreign flag carriers as of June 30, 2023.
+The Airport currently serves as the second busiest passenger hub for American Airlines, the world's largest airline.
+The Airport is also served by several cargo airlines and is the base for approximately 64 general aviation aircraft.
 A unit of the North Carolina Air National Guard and other aviation support facilities are also located at the Airport.